-This topic describes how to scale out the worker nodes in a cluster in the Container Service for Kubernetes console.
+This topic describes how to scale out the worker nodes in a cluster of Container Service for Kubernetes (ACK) in the ACK console.

-Master nodes cannot be scaled out in a cluster.
+Master nodes cannot be scaled out in an ACK cluster.

 - In the left-side navigation pane, click Clusters.

-- On the Clusters page, find the cluster that you want to expand and select Expand from the More drop-down list in the Actions column.
+- On the Clusters page, find the cluster that you want to expand and choose in the Actions column.

-Parameter Description Region The region where the cluster is deployed.
-Container Runtime The default runtime is Docker 19.03.5.
+Parameter Description Region This parameter is automatically set to the region where the cluster is deployed.
+Container Runtime This parameter is automatically set to Docker 19.03.5.
 VPC Set the network for the nodes.
-You can select a Virtual Private Cloud (VPC) network from the drop-down list.
-If no VPC network is available, click Create VPC.
+You can select a virtual private cloud (VPC) from the drop-down list.
+If no VPC is available, click Create VPC to create one.
 For more information, see Create a VPC.
-VSwitch Select one or more VSwitches for the cluster.
+VSwitch Set the vSwitches.

-You can select up to three VSwitches deployed in different zones.
-If no VSwitch is available, you can click Create VSwitch to create one.
+You can select up to three vSwitches that are deployed in different zones.
+If no vSwitch is available, click Create VSwitch to create one.
 For more information, see Create a VSwitch.

 Billing Method The pay-as-you-go and subscription billing methods are supported.
-For more information, see Comparison of billing methods.
+For more information, see Billing method overview.
 If you select the subscription billing method,

-- set the Duration parameter.
-Duration: You can select 1, 2, 3, or 6 months.
+- the Duration parameter is required.
+You can select 1, 2, 3, or 6 months.
 If you require a longer duration, you can select 1 to 5 years.

 - Specify whether to enable Auto Renewal.

-ESSDs, SSDs, and ultra disks are supported.
-You can enable disk encryption and backup when you add data disks.
+Enhanced SSDs, SSDs, and ultra disks are supported.
+You can enable disk encryption and backup when you mount data disks.

 - Key Pair: Select an SSH key pair from the drop-down list.

-- create a key pair: Create a key pair if no SSH key pair is available.
+- create a key pair: Create an SSH key pair if no SSH key pair is available.
 For more information about how to create an SSH key pair, see Create an SSH key pair.
-After the key pair is created, set it as the credential for logging on to the cluster.
+After the key pair is created, set it as the credential that is used to log on to the ACK cluster.

-- Password: Enter a password for logging on to the nodes.
+- Password: Enter the password that is used to log on to the nodes.